sagar-uprety/EventTrack/README.md

 # EventTrack

 EventTrack is a common web platfrom for event organizers and attendee for finding and listing events with several features like event registration, catergorical event selection, location based events and many more.
+This repo is the API for the application made with Node.JSand ExpressJS Web Framework.

 ### Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system. **The final appication is located in the root folder at app.js**
+See deployment for notes on how to deploy the project on a live system. **Entrypoint for this API is located in the root folder at app.js**

 ### Prerequisites